Media Release 24th June 2018

 Dr Griffiths points out:

 `It’s a key finding for this group since low back pain is one of the leading causes of disability among U.S. military personnel.
 Chiropractic care is a natural and safe approach to spinal health, which can provide effective pain relief and may reduce the need for more invasive medical care such as anti-inflammatory medications, opioids, spinal fusions, and epidural steroid injections.
-Increasingly, with the ongoing opioid crisis in the United States, the medical community there is looking at alternative non-addictive treatments.
+Increasingly, with the ongoing opioid crisis in the New Zealand, the medical community there is looking at alternative non-addictive treatments.
 New Zealand medical doctors cannot be far behind.’

 Between 2012 and 2016, a research team evaluated chiropractic care on 750 active-duty U.S. military service members.
 The mean age of participants was 30.9 years old.